 McLuhan Family Portrait Collection

-20 family photographs were restored and enlarged by Michael McLuhan and donated on behalf of the McLuhan Estate.
-They are complemented by didactic panels composed by McLuhan Genealogist and historian Stuart MacKay, a cousin of Marshall.
+Twenty family photographs were restored and enlarged by Michael McLuhan and donated on behalf of the McLuhan Estate.
+They are complemented by didactic panels composed by McLuhan Genealogist and historian Stuart MacKay, Marshall’s cousin.

 The McLuhan TV Wall

-This intermedia art installation was created by University of Alberta students and professors made from 5 tube TVs and displaying documentary images and sounds of Marshall McLuhan’s many celebrity appearances on US and Canadian television from the early 1950s to the late 1970s.
+This intermedia art installation was created by University of Alberta students and professors.
+It is made from 5 tube TVs, and displays documentary images and sounds of Marshall McLuhan’s many celebrity appearances on North American television from the early 1950s to the late 1970s.

 Want to learn more?
 Explore some of our favourite links for more McLuhan.

 - Official Website of the Marshall McLuhan Estate